-People say “only eat when you’re hungry” which is an oversimplified and often unhelpful piece of advice, especially for people who struggle with emotional eating or who have health conditions that affect appetite.
+People say “only eat when you’re hungry,” which is a simple and often unhelpful piece of advice, especially for people who struggle with emotional eating or have health conditions that affect appetite.
 In general, the following rules explain the difference between hunger and food cravings:

 |Caused by||physical needs||physical or psychological needs|

 |If you wait it out…||will not go away||will go away|

 |Will stop if…||you eat anything||you eat the craved food|

 |Signs and symptoms||stomach growls, pangs, hollow feeling, fogginess, lack of concentration, headache, fatigue||preoccupation with craved food and irritation if the craving is not satisfied|

 |Causes||low blood sugar, going for too long of a period of time without food||emotions, associations, hormones, physical needs, memories|